 AbilityNet has advice on making your device easier to use if you have a disability.

 Parts of this extranet application are not fully accessible.
 For example:

-- some pages have fields that has autocomplete turned to off, as the Legal Aid process requires that specific fields need to updated in real time
+- some pages have fields were autocomplete is turned to off, as the Legal Aid process requires that these specific fields need to updated in real time

 Feedback and contact information